Harriet101-alt/RimbaRaya-NDVI-Analysis/README.md

                     for image_properties in client_list_diff_images:
                         # Ensure image_properties and image_properties['id'] are valid before proceeding
+                        # Access 'id' at the top level of the dictionary
                         if not image_properties or 'id' not in image_properties: print('Skipping layer: Invalid image properties or ID for a difference image.') continue